 In general, under Rule 144 as currently in effect, a stockholder, including one of our affiliates, may sell shares of common stock after at least one year has elapsed since such shares were acquired from us or our affiliate.
-The number of shares of common stock which may be sold within any three-month period is limited to the greater of: (i) one percent of our then outstanding common stock, or (ii) the average weekly trading volume in our common stock during the four calendar weeks preceding the date on which notice of such sale was filed under Rule 144.
+The number of shares of common stock which may be sold within any three-month period is limited to one percent of our then outstanding common stock.
 Certain other requirements of Rule 144 concerning availability of public information, manner of sale and notice of sale must also be satisfied.
 In addition, a stockholder who is not our affiliate, who has not been our affiliate for 90 days prior to the sale, and who has beneficially owned shares acquired from us or our affiliate for over two years may resell the shares of common stock without compliance with many of the foregoing requirements under Rule 144.
 The shares owned by the stockholders immediately prior to the reverse merger may only be sold pursuant to an effective registration statement.